 |<Bob’s Public Key> CHECKSIG|

 |Bob’s unlocking script is||<Bob’s Signature> 0|

 Basically, a timelock is a primitive smart contract that uses time restrictions on Bitcoin spending.
-When locktime is ignored if the sequence numbers for every input are ffffffff.
+But locktime gets ignored if the sequence numbers for every input are ffffffff.
 However, Locktime is a way to time-delay a transaction.
-It was originally designed as a way to do high-frequency trades which were insecure.
+This was originally designed as a way to perform insecure high-frequency trades.
 If the locktime is greater than or equal to 500,000,000, it’s a Unix timestamp.
 If it’s less than 500,000,000, it’s a block number.
 This way, transactions can be signed but unspendable until a certain point in Unix time or block height is reached.

 The central problem with a locktime is that the recipient of the transaction has no certainty that the transaction will be good when the locktime comes.
 This is similar to a post dated paper cheque -it might bounce if it is not cashed on time.
 With a locktime, the sender can spend the inputs prior to the locktime transaction getting into the blockchain, thus invalidating the transaction at locktime.

 Below is a chart of the three timelocks used in Bitcoin:

 |CHECKLOCKTIMEVERIFY or CLTV||While nLocktime and CLTV are absolute timelocks, meaning they specifically mention an absolute point in time, relative timelocks specify an elapsed time from the confirmation of the output in the blockchain.|

 |CHECKSEQUENCEVERIFY or CSV||CSV or CHECKSEQUENCEVERIFY is a relative timelock.
 The CSV opcode specifies an “nSequence” variable.|